tpeterson66/deployment_tool_analysis/README.md

 1. The ability to deploy certain environments only off of tags
 2. Notifications and interaction with Teams/Slack
 3. It would be nice to run the local code against the running environment without having to do a commit and wait for a plan to get feedback.
 Ideally, that would mean that users would not even need TF running on their machine
+4. I think we need some level of dependency based deployments, essentially, one team responsible for the deployment of core networking, however, the outputs of the hub firewall IP being available to other downstream consumers...
+5. Support for multi-tenant, essentially I want one account that can have access to multiple customer environments that we manage.
+Ideally, manage this with some policy engine as well.

 ## The Test Case